Best movies to watch on Disney Plus UK – from Star Wars to Frozen - TheNewsTrace

 Cool Runnings

-The hilarious underdog story of the Jamaican bobsled group who competed on the 1988 Winter Olympics in Calgary stays one of the eminently quotable movies of the ‘90s – “Really feel the Rhythm!
+The hilarious underdog story of the Jamaican bobsled staff who competed on the 1988 Winter Olympics in Calgary stays one of the vital eminently quotable movies of the ‘90s – “Really feel the Rhythm!
 Really feel the Rhyme!
 Get on up, it’s bobsled time!”
 PC

 Starring: John Sweet, Leon, Doug E. Doug, Rawle D. Lewis